 Recently, the FDA created a new category for medical devices that are both noninvasive and treat incontinence.
-ELITONE is the first FDA-approved device available in this new category.
+ELITONE is the first FDA-cleared device available in this new category sold without a prescription.
 ELITONE allows women to treat SUI from the comfort of their own homes.
 As with vaginal e-stim, surface e-stim devices exercise for you, achieving the benefits of Kegel exercises without the intense effort.
 However, you apply this device externally on the pubis and buttocks with a single GelPad.
 The discreet device is worn under your clothing, so it comfortably treats stress urinary incontinence while going about your daily routine.

 Who Should Use ELITONE?

 - Can’t access physical therapy, or want to supplement it.